-If you have coding knowledge and want to customize your site beyond the adjustments you can make in the Style Editor, you can add CSS code using the CSS Editor.
+If you have coding knowledge and want to customize your site beyond the adjustments you can make in Site Styles, you can add CSS code using the CSS Editor.

 CSS should only be used to change fonts, colors, and backgrounds.
 Other CSS changes could potentially harm your site.